elifbeyzatok00/elifbeyzatok00/README.md

 - 🌱 I’m currently developing myself on **Data Science & AI Technologies** -->

-- 👩🏻‍💻 Passionate 4th-grade Software Engineering student specializing in AI, Data Science, Machine Learning, and Deep Learning.
-I am good at utilizing languages like Python and Java, as well as technologies such as PyTorch, AWS, and Git.
-My focus lies in NLP and CRM Analytics, and I am actively engaged in projects to enhance my skills.
-Eager to contribute my knowledge and enthusiasm to innovative projects that push the boundaries of AI technology.
+- 👩🏻‍💻 Becoming specialized in Artificial Intelligence, Data Science, Machine Learning, and Deep Learning.
+Proficiently using languages like Python, Java, technologies like PyTorch, AWS, and tools like Git.
+Focusing on Natural Language Processing and Image Processing.
+Eager to utilize knowledge and passion in innovative projects pushing the boundaries of AI technology and enhance skills.

 - 📫 How to reach me **elifbeyzatok@gmail.com**
 <!--